 SHAW FESTIVAL PUBLISHING

 The Shaw’s house programmes are among the best in the world.
 Since 1995, The Shaw’s publishing initiative has produced scripts, theatrical memoirs and a commemorative book of the Shaw Festival’s Granville Barker series.
-In 2003, a Susan Coyne’s commissioned translation of Chekhov’s Three Sisters and in 2005 we published Ann-Marie MacDonald’s Belle Moral: A Natural History.
-In 2008, The Shaw published the script of Githa Sowerby’s The Stepmother and an updated Production Record.
+In 2003, a Susan Coyne commissioned translation of Chekhov’s Three Sisters was published by the Shaw Festival.
+Two years later, in 2005, The Shaw published Ann-Marie MacDonald’s Belle Moral: A Natural History.
+The Shaw published the script of Githa Sowerby’s The Stepmother and an updated Production Record in 2008.
 For the 50th season, a commemorative book celebrating the Festival’s rich 50-year history was published.
-Written by Shaw scholar Leonard Conolly and designed by Scott McKowen, Art Director of The Shaw’s house programmes, Shaw Festival – The First 50 Years chronicled the story of the Shaw Festival from its beginning to the present day.
-In the same year, The Relevance of Shaw’s Plays to Our Times, the keynote speech given by U.K. theatre critic Michael Billington during the two-day Speed of Ideas: A Theatrical Forum, was published in booklet form by The Shaw.
+Written by Shaw scholar Leonard Conolly and designed by Scott McKowen, art director of The Shaw’s house programmes, Shaw Festival – The First 50 Years chronicled the story of the Shaw Festival from its beginning to the present day.
+In the same year, The Relevance of Shaw’s Plays to Our Times, the keynote speech given by U.K. theatre critic Michael Billington during the two-day Speed of Ideas: A Theatrical Forum, was published by The Shaw.

 BERNARD SHAW (1856-1950)